nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/07 the semantics of events.md

 However, this is a difficulty with the morphological expression of tense, rather than a difficulty understanding what tense means.

 Young children, when acquiring tense, **conflate tense and aspect**.
 They are more likely to mark paste tense on Achievement and Accomplishment verbs, because these tend to describe COMPLETED events.
-Some studies have argued that by manipulating the lexical aspect of verbs you can help children acquire tense (Van Horne, A. J. O., Fey, M., & Curran, M. (2017).
-Do the Hard Things First: A Randomized Controlled Trial Testing the Effects of Exemplar Selection on Generalization Following Therapy for Grammatical Morphology. *Journal of Speech Language and Hearing Research*, *60*(9), 2569; Johnson, B. W., & Morris, S. R. (2007).
-Clinical implications of the effects of lexical aspect and phonology on children’s production of the regular past tense. *Child Language Teaching and Therapy*, *23*(3), 287–306.)
+Some studies have argued that by manipulating the lexical aspect of verbs you can help children acquire tense (Van Horne et al., 2017; Johson & Morris, 2007).
 In fact, Van Horne et al. found that children with DLD were better at producing the past tense forms when trained on more difficult items!

-Some studies have found that language-impaired children have difficulties comprehending and producing grammatical aspect (Fletcher, P., Leonard, L. B., Stokes, S. F., & Wong, A. M. Y. (2005).
-The expression of aspect in Cantonese-speaking children with Specific Language Impairment. *Journal of Speech Language and Hearing Research*, *48*(3); Leonard, L. B., Deevy, P., Kurtz, R., Krantz Chorev, L., Owen, A., Polite, E., … Finneran, D. (2007).
-Lexical aspect and the use of verb morphology by children with specific language impairment. *Journal of Speech, Language, and Hearing Research*, *50*(3), 759.)
+Some studies have found that language-impaired children have difficulties comprehending and producing grammatical aspect (Fletcher et al. 2005; Leonard et al. 2007)

 ## Homework

 What is unusual about the following sentence?

 "Here be dragons"

+## Bibliography

+Fletcher, P., Leonard, L. B., Stokes, S. F., & Wong, A. M. Y. (2005).
+The expression of aspect in Cantonese-speaking children with Specific Language Impairment. *Journal of Speech Language and Hearing Research*, *48*(3)

+Johnson, B. W., & Morris, S. R. (2007).
+Clinical implications of the effects of lexical aspect and phonology on children’s production of the regular past tense. *Child Language Teaching and Therapy*, *23*(3), 287–306.

+Leonard, L. B., Deevy, P., Kurtz, R., Krantz Chorev, L., Owen, A., Polite, E., … Finneran, D. (2007).
+Lexical aspect and the use of verb morphology by children with specific language impairment. *Journal of Speech, Language, and Hearing Research*, *50*(3), 759.

+Van Horne, A. J. O., Fey, M., & Curran, M. (2017).
+Do the Hard Things First: A Randomized Controlled Trial Testing the Effects of Exemplar Selection on Generalization Following Therapy for Grammatical Morphology. *Journal of Speech Language and Hearing Research*, *60*(9), 2569